Hurricane Ike: Farther Inland

 On September 14, after Ike became extratropical and was enhanced by an upper-level shortwave trough, a major wind event took place across the lower and middle Ohio Valley and lower Great Lakes, and significant rainfall and flooding took place to the west.
 The St. Louis Metropolitan Area experienced hurricane conditions, with Ike's remnants inflicting severe damage to homes.
-Several areas in Illinois and Indiana, already flooded by the frontal boundto the north, saw significant additional rainfall.
+Several areas in Illinois and Indiana, already flooded by the frontal boundary to the north, saw significant additional rainfall.
 Due to flooding in Chicago, Todd Stroger declared a state of emergency for Cook County due to flooding of the Des Plaines River.
 Hurricane-force wind gusts were reported to the east of the centre across parts of Kentucky, Indiana, Ohio, and Pennsylvania with significant wind damage including structural damage to buildings and trees.
 The Louisville area declared a state of emergency due to major damage and power outages, and the Louisville International Airport was closed temporarily.
 A LG&E spokesperson said that this was the worst power outage in 30 years.
 Later in the day, a statewide state of emergency was declared in Kentucky by Governor Steve Beshear.
 Cincinnati-Northern Kentucky International Airport was also temporarily shut down, and the control tower was evacuated.
 In Cincinnati, numerous reports of roof damage and uprooted trees were called in to law enforcement, and on September 15, most of the schools in Hamilton County, Butler County, and Warren County had classes canceled because of power outages, some of which lasted seven days.

 Wind gusts of 75 mph were recorded in both Cincinnati and Columbus, which is equivalent to sustained wind levels found in a Category 1 hurricane.
 Additionally, a state of emergency was declared in Ohio.
-Damages in Ohio was originally estimated at $553 million with 131,000 insurance claims filed in the first few days following the storm.
+Damages in Ohio were originally estimated at $553 million with 131,000 insurance claims filed in the first few days following the storm.
 The overall total damage in Ohio exceeded $1.1 billion, tying the 1974 Xenia tornado as the costliest storm in Ohio's history.
-Also in Salem, Indiana, and Scottsburg, Indiana, wind gusts up to 81 mph were recorded.
-In Indiana, high winds caused more than 200,000 customers to be without power throughout the state.
+Wind gusts up to 81 mph were recorded in Washington County, Indiana.
 Wind gusts of 63 mph were recorded at Indianapolis International Airport.